As an Amazon Associate, I earn from qualifying purchases.

 - Cover up

 As the days get warmer and the humidity soars, finding a place to cool down becomes essential.
-No matter your age, cooling down and having fun should be on be on everyone’s bucket list this summer.
+No matter your age, cooling down and having fun should be on everyone’s bucket list this summer.
 This list will help in coming up with your own fun day trips to the best water parks in New England.

 This is a guest post written by Christine Gaudreau of NewEnglandMomma.com.
 Christine is a mom of two tween boys and two fluffy dogs.
 Visit for more great articles on day trips within New England, as well as camping hacks and travel tips for families.